$\alpha$Surf: Implicit Surface Reconstruction for Semi-Transparent and Thin Objects with Decoupled Geometry and Opacity

-In order to faithfully reconstruct surfaces of semi-transparent and thin objects, two key requirements must be fulfilled: 1) a representation that explicitly decouples geometry and materials; and 2) a differentiable rendering process that considers more than just the nearest intersection between the ray and the scene.
+Two key requirements must be fulfilled for faithfully reconstructing surfaces of translucent and thin objects: 1) a representation that explicitly decouples geometry and materials; and 2) a differentiable rendering pipeline that considers more than the nearest ray-surface intersection, while also enabling gradient flows to both surface and opacity.
 To this end, we introduce \name{}, a novel surface representation based on a grid structure without neural networks.
 We use separate values on the grid to represent geometry, opacity, and appearance.
 We define the surface as multiple level sets of a continuous scalar field, where the field itself is given by a trilinear interpolation of the grid values.
 Unlike previous methods, our representation does not require the scalar field to be an SDF subject to the Eikonal constraint.
-An important advantage of our approach is that the \emph{exact} intersection points between a ray and all the surfaces, regardless of whether they are solid or transparent, can be determined by analytically solving a cubic polynomial.
-The \emph{closed-form} solution allows for full \emph{differentiability} in our forward rendering process, which simulates the semi-transparency effects via alpha compositing of intersection points.
+An important property of our approach is that the \emph{exact} intersection points between a ray and all the surfaces, regardless of whether they are opaque or transparent, can be determined by analytically solving a cubic polynomial.
+The \emph{closed-form} solution allows for full \emph{differentiability} to both geometry and material in our forward rendering process, which simulates the semi-transparency effects via alpha compositing of intersection points.

 We further propose a series of initialization and optimization strategies that are designed to facilitate efficient and accurate reconstruction.
-The total training time of our method is around 30 minutes, including a short pre-training of Plenoxels~\cite{plenoxels} as initialization of our surface.
-We evaluate our method on an extended version of the NeRF synthetic dataset~\cite{nerf}, which contains 8 original scenes and 16 additional objects with challenging thin structures or semi-transparent materials.
-We show that our method is capable of reconstructing surfaces with better overall quality than the existing SDF and NeRF based methods.
-We also qualitatively evaluate our method on real-world scenes from the LLFF dataset~\cite{llff} and a scene featuring semi-transparent materials captured by us.
+The total training time of our method is around 30 minutes.
+We evaluate our method on an extended version of the NeRF synthetic dataset~\cite{nerf}, which contains 8 original scenes and 16 additional objects with challenging thin structures or translucent materials.
+We show that our method is capable of reconstructing surfaces with better quality than the existing SDF and NeRF based methods.